Kron4ek/AzerothCore-portable-builds/README.md

 ## Transfer characters

-Do not copy the entire database between different server versions unless you know what you are doing, this will likely break the server (fully or partially).
+Do not copy the entire database between different server builds unless you know what you are doing, this will likely break the server (fully or partially).

-To transfer characters between different server builds, use the `pdump` command.
+To transfer characters, use the `pdump` command.

 1. Run the old server build, execute the `pdump write dumpfilename.sql charactername` command, and stop the server
-2. Move `dumpfilename.sql` to the directory of the new server version
+2. Move `dumpfilename.sql` to the directory of the new server build
 3. Create an account if you have't already done so
-4. Start the new server and execute the `.pdump load dumpfilename.sql accountname` command
+4. Start the new server build and execute the `.pdump load dumpfilename.sql accountname` command

+Replace `charactername` and `accountname` with the actual data.

+If there are significant differences between the builds, the `pdump load` command may fail.
+In this case, you might need to manually edit the `dumpfilename.sql` file.

 ## Building